nicola/nicola.github.io/_posts/2017-04-01-research-coin.md

 ### What to do with these tokens? (crazy ideas starting here)

-1. Reputation score
+- **Reputation score**

-Organizations that support research could have a reputation score based on how much they have donated to academics (????).
+  Organizations that support research could have a reputation score based on how much they have donated to academics (?).

   For example: A company can be a sponsor of the conference only if they have a minimum amount of research coins
-2. Incentivizing Peer-Review
+- **Incentivizing Peer-Review**

-A peer-to-peer network of peer reviewers can review the papers, and bet whether a paper will be accepted or not (????)
+  A peer-to-peer network of peer reviewers can review the papers, and bet whether a paper will be accepted or not (?)

 ### Questions